Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

-Our Secure DevOps cycle cover the following phases
+Security is an important concern in all the phases of the DevOps cycle

 ![Secure DevOps phases](devops.png "Secure DevOps phases")

 ## Planning phase

 During the planning phase the requirements for features are gathered.

 Already in this phase we identify changes that needs special security considerations.
+Typical this is done as part of grooming.

 We mark our security releated features and bugs to a [specific label](https://github.com/Altinn/altinn-studio/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Fsecurity).